dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/postgres.md

 ## Write disposition
 All write dispositions are supported

+If you set the [`replace` strategy](../../general-usage/full-loading.md) to `staging-optimized` the destination tables will be dropped and replaced by the staging tables.

 ## Data loading
 `dlt` will load data using large INSERT VALUES statements by default.
 Loading is multithreaded (20 threads by default).